FAQs

 The same is true for SAT scores.
 Most people who work in admission at highly selective universities believe that standardized testing is a useful but imprecise instrument.
 Setting an absolute minimum would be asking these tests to do something they weren't designed to do.

-Of course, our applicant pool is broad and deep, so most admitted students have excelled in school and scored well on the SAT or ACT (see our Profile for more information).
+Of course, our applicant pool is broad and deep, so most admitted students have excelled in school and scored well on the SAT or ACT.
 But remember that we don't have set minimums for either and we try hard to take into account all of the information we see in each application.

 No. While we maintain a 2/3 majority of Virginia residents in our student population, there are no restrictions on how many students we may admit from a particular school, town, county, or region.